openstack/octavia/specs/version0.5/component-design.rst

 TERMINATED_HTTPS functionality.
 However, the back-end storage aspect of these secrets will be handled by Barbican.

-Octavia VMs will also need to keep copies of these secrets locally in order to facilitate seamless service restarts.
+Octavia amphorae will also need to keep copies of these secrets locally in order to facilitate seamless service restarts.
 These local stores should be made on a memory filesystem.

 Notifications impact